The power of a myth in swimrun comes from the person or thing associated with the myth.

 While there is some truth in the original idea, you have to remember that most original swimrun races were long-distance events.
 The longer the swim sections, and the longer the race overall, the more benefit a buoy delivers.

 But for shorter events (typically super-sprint and sprint) it's just not true.
-Why? there are three reason:
+Why?
+There are three reasons:

 Swimrun shoes.